FlameF0X/open-i3/README.md

 # open-i3

-The home of i3 LM family!
+The home of the open-source side of the i3 AI models!

 ## Star History